Redot-Rex-Academy/redot-academy/packages/vitepress/pages/tutorials/create-your-first-project.md

 When you first launch `Redot` you will be met with an empty project manager.
 ![The Redot project manager](../../assets/images/3d-3rdp-action-rpg/project-manager-empty.png)

-You'r first order of business is thus to create your own project.
+Your first order of business is thus to create your own project.
 You do that by clicking the `Create`button.
 ![The create new project button](../../assets/images/3d-3rdp-action-rpg/project-manager-create-button.png)